aegatlin/skooh/README.md

 To begin with [husky](https://github.com/typicode/husky) is a great git hooks management library with years of battle-tested use.
 If you need something reliable, choose husky.
 I've used husky and would recommend it.

 The argument in favor of `skooh` is that it is simple with a minimal footprint.
 As with most other git hook management tools, `skooh` lets you version control your hooks and use them across your team.
-I wrote `skooh` over using `husky` because I didn't want a `.husky` directory.
-Nor did I want to manage shell scripts, which felt like too much power for the simpler use cases I use (and try to use) git hooks for.
+I wrote `skooh` over using `husky` because I didn't want a `.husky` directory, nor did I want to manage shell scripts, which felt like too much power for the simpler use cases I use (and try to use) git hooks for.
 I advocate for simple hooks, mostly just combinations of other package.json scripts.
 Also, I didn't want to remember the husky cli commands.
 It is a good CLI but no CLI is better.
 That is, if you don't count `skooh prepare`, a design I am copying from husky.
 Lastly, I did not find an alternative solution.